olleheugene/atcmder/README.md

 # atcmder

-Support Features
+This program is designed to make it easier to control devices via serial communication by allowing users to send predefined commands with a single click.
+While it also supports the traditional method of entering commands manually through a terminal window, it provides additional functionality such as sending individual preset commands using dedicated send buttons, or executing multiple commands at once based on a scheduled time.

+For more detailed information about the supported features, please refer to the description below.

+**Support Features**

-1. ANSI Color scheme
+1. ANSI color scheme for enhanced terminal readability
-2. Input history
+2. Input history (up to 50 entries)
-3. Scroll lock
-4. Load predefined AT coommand set
+3. Load and manage predefined AT command sets
-5. Automatic reconnection for 5 last connected device
+4. Automatic reconnection to the last 5 connected devices
-6. Sequential AT Command test
+5. Sequential sending of AT commands
-7. Terminal window expand and colapse
+6. Expandable/collapsible terminal window
+7. Shortcut keys for adjusting font size
+   * CMD+'+' : Increase font size
+   * CMD+'-' : Decrease font size
-8. Adjust font size by short cut
+   * CMD+'0' : Reset font size
-9. Allow user-defined baud rate
+8. Support for user-defined baud rates
+9. Support multiple OSes